 Don’t look away

 An early draft of this recap contained the word ‘unravelling.’
 That’s not quite what’s currently going on in consulting, but significant plates are shifting under us.
 I hinted earlier that the last time that happened was when we had the Big 5, and that changes in the basic structure of these firms have rippling effects on other obvious—as well as unpredictable—economies.
 This is just the beginning.
-Now, at Patrick Morgan, we wait and watch for whatever comes next.
+Now, we wait for whatever comes next.

 All eyes are on the freshly acquired teams, and on the two giants who are currently refusing to sell.
 We’ll hear about Teneo and Interpath a lot more, and we’ll watch the fines roll in on those audit mishaps I mentioned earlier; then we’ll watch how the Big 4 react to the underdogs shoving their way into the ring with no auditing collars around their necks.